ParallelAndReconfigurableComputing/ParallelTask-plugin/ParallelTaskEclipsePlugin/trunk/ParallelTaskEclipsePlugin/README.txt

 To build and package this project as an Eclipse plug-in jar file, you could use Eclipse -> File -> Export -> Plug-in Development -> Deployable plug-ins and fragments.
-But the most convenient way is to use the updatesite project to generate it with the feature jar file: open the site.xml with the Site Manifest Editor (its default editor), update feature versions and click 'Build All'.
+But the most convenient way is to use the updatesite project to generate it with the feature jar file: open the site.xml with the Site Manifest Editor (its default editor); clear the existing categories and features and add it again, or the time stamp qualifier in the version of the feature will be wrong; then click 'Build All'.